bacionejs/battito/README.md

 In 2025, Jake declared Sonant public domain.
 My tracker (GUI) is original and my player (synth engine) is based on Jake's original sonant.c; converted to javascript and optimized.
 For a javascript implementation that is faster, try the wasm solution by Dominic.
+The built-in tutorial's song is a simplified version of the song beatnic by mBitsnBites.

 </details>